 We at CSPA are thrilled with how the pieces fell into place so smoothly.
 Jim Mazzone, State Park “Volunteer Extraordinaire,” and a very committed corps of other volunteer boardwalk builders worked every weekend for about two months.
 They demolished the existing boardwalk section by section and salvaged boards whenever possible to be used for other park projects.
 They rebuilt the boardwalk, even adding a second overlook at the terminus.

 To expand the Equal Access Program, CSPA has underwritten the purchase of some additional materials to support docent interpretation.
-A new spotting scope, four pairs of binoculars, rain coats, an assisted listening system for those with hearing impairment, and handheld interpretive materials such as marine mammal bones, skulls, etc. have been purchased.
+Four pairs of binoculars, rain coats, and handheld interpretive materials have been purchased specifically for this program.

 Coastside State Parks Association helped facilitate a perfect project thanks to a great group of partners.
 We are especially grateful to those of you, our members, who donated toward this important project.
 The beneficiaries of the project, the individuals who use the Equal Access Boardwalk, will enjoy the generosity of the donors and volunteers for many years to come,